miyako/4d-presentation-summit-2023/Go Places with System Workers!/README.md

 ## Teaser Message

 System Workers are here!
-In this session, learn how this feature opens the door to new possibilities, its strengths and advantages compared to `LAUNCH EXTERNAL PROCESS` with a bonus primer on the ubiquitous Go programming language.
+In this session, learn how this feature opens the door to new possibilities, its strengths and advantages compared to [`LAUNCH EXTERNAL PROCESS`](https://doc.4d.com/4Dv20/4D/20/LAUNCH-EXTERNAL-PROCESS.301-6238364.en.html) with a bonus primer on the ubiquitous Go programming language.

 ## Synopsis

-1. Present the benefits of the [`4D.SystemWorker`](https://doc4d.github.io/docs/next/API/SystemWorkerClass/) class, compared to [`LAUNCH EXTERNAL PROCESS`](https://doc.4d.com/4Dv20/4D/20/LAUNCH-EXTERNAL-PROCESS.301-6238364.en.html).
+1. **Benefits of the [`4D.SystemWorker`](https://doc4d.github.io/docs/next/API/SystemWorkerClass/) class**, compared to [`LAUNCH EXTERNAL PROCESS`](https://doc.4d.com/4Dv20/4D/20/LAUNCH-EXTERNAL-PROCESS.301-6238364.en.html)

-1. An up-to-date lecture on **Object Oriented Programmaing**, 4D style.
+1. How to practice **Object Oriented Programmaing**, 4D style

-1. Explain how Go is the ideal programming language for a cross-platform, deployment-ready utility executable to be embedded in 4D.
+1. Why **Go is the ideal programming language for a cross-platform, deployment-ready utility executable** to be embedded in 4D

 ## Getting Started with Go